 -

-My research in moral theory focuses on a core tension in nonconsequentialist ethics: morality is supposed to be about what one individual owes to another, but it’s also supposed to be about taking everyone into account.
-I explore this tension between the interpersonal and the universal in various forms across various theories, including Kantianism, contractualism, and rule consequentialism.
+My research in moral theory focuses on a core tension in contemporary ethics: morality is supposed to be about what one person owes to another, but it’s also about taking everyone into account.
+I explore various forms of this tension between the interpersonal and the universal across various moral theories, including contractualism, rule consequentialism, and Kantianism.
 More broadly, I’m interested in the structure of normative theories and the various roles that rules or principles play in them.
+My work in progress also includes new work on the ethics of artificial intelligence: a paper on how AI might affect our ability to lead meaningful lives, and a paper on the limits of our ability to build ethical AI.

 Publications